 Use hot glue to attach a flower to the top of one of the cactus arms and your new cactus string art is complete!

-This cactus string art was an activity example for my Mother’s Day brunch styled for Wholesale Party Supplies.
-Visit their blog to see all the succulent desert filled delights!
+This cactus string art was an activity example for my Mother’s Day brunch with a succulent theme.

 If you’re into this string art trend, I also offer a free printable and tutorial for a seahorse string art design from my daughter’s Under the Sea Nursery!